supercoder186/Exo/README.md

 - an Int and an Int will result in an Int
 - a Double and a Double results in a Double
 - a Double and an Int will result in a Double
+- any number type and a String will result in a string

 <a name="literals"></a>
 ### Literals